 For example, a domain validation (DV) certificate is the easiest to get (and cheapest), while organization validation (OV) and extended validation (EV) certificates are more pricey (but also more secure).

 You'll also need to choose the certificate authority (CA) you want to use.
 This is simply the company you'll buy your certificate from.

 There are plenty of options available, from dedicated businesses like GlobalSign to most hosting companies.
 Let’s Encrypt is also worth checking out, as it offers SSL certificates free of charge (and is fully backed by some of the world’s largest companies).

 Picking the right SSL certificate comes down to understanding the individual needs of your site.
 The non-existent price tag of Let’s Encrypt makes it the perfect option for those with smaller websites and blogs.
 This CA also features a fully-automated renewal process, so your site won’t be left temporarily unsecured when your certificate expires.

 On the other hand, larger organizations and businesses should consider looking into one of the many premium options on the market.
-These services typically include additional features, and offer a wider range of certificate options.
-You'll also get access to dedicated support, which can be especially helpful.
+These services typically include additional features and offer a wider range of certificate options.
+With them, you also get access to dedicated support, which can be especially helpful.

 A URL is an essential yet often overlooked part of any website.
 In fact, a lot more goes into determining its structure than you might expect.

 WWW, for example, is no longer a requirement for most sites' URLs.
 On the other hand, your site's protocol is essential.
 If you haven't yet made the switch over to HTTPS by purchasing an SSL certificate, now is the time to do it.

 Do you have any more questions about URL structure, or implementing HTTPS on your site?
 Let us know in the comments section below!